HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Q: Why do Flak Turrets suck?
 Small Capitals armed with Defense Turrets are so much better.
 A: They don't suck, they just have a much shorter killzone than Defense Turrets - Large Capitals are primarily anti-capital craft, whereas Small Capitals are primarily anti-fighter.
 It's just part of the balance.

+Q: Howcome Goto doesn't function properly?
+I wag violently back and forth!
+A: Normally, Battleships and Stations will be protected against "spinning", which occurs when another ship collides with you in Multiplayer (Singleplayer does not suffer this bug).
+However, this solution causes Battleships and Stations to violently "wag" back and forth during autopilot; if this bothers you, there is an option to disable the anti-spin protection.
+Autopilot will be completely restored, and you will still be partially protected from spinning, however NPCs may still spin you once and a while (even though AI are designed to avoid ramming ships).

 ------
 ##6 - Multiplayer Wingmen FAQ